Arcitectus/Sanderling/implement/alternate-ui/Readme.md

 After starting the web server, you don't need to look at the shell window anymore, but leave it in the background.
 Closing the shell window would also stop the web server process.

-Use a web browser (only tested with Chrome) to navigate to http://localhost:80/ There you find the Alternate EVE Online UI.
+Use a web browser (tested with Chrome and Firefox) to navigate to http://localhost:80/ There you find the Alternate EVE Online UI.

 At the top, you find a section titled 'Select a source for the memory reading'.
 Here are two radio buttons to choose between the two possible sources: